Top 16 online proofing tools for faster feedback

 Offers security features like secure review links, access controls, and audit trails.

-11. Frankie by Cospective
+12. Frankie by Cospective

 Frankie by Cospective

 Frankie by Cospective is a browser-based video review and approval platform.
 It’s built for short-form content produced by ad agencies and production companies, letting teams and clients review video in real time from any browser.
-Reviewers join via a single link, leave frame-accurate annotations and drawings directly on the video, and all notes are auto-saved and exported as a PDF.

 Since Frankie is purpose-built for video, it doesn’t support documents, designs, or multi-format campaigns.
 As a result, it’s a poor fit for teams that review mixed content types.
 The integration ecosystem is also narrow compared to other online proofing tools in this list.